google-research/android_world/index.markdown

 ## Citation
 <pre>
-@misc{androidworld,
+@misc{rawles2024androidworld,
-  title={AndroidWorld: A Dynamic Benchmarking Environment for Autonomous Agents}, author={Chris Rawles and Yifan Chang and Sarah Clinckemaillie and Jonathan Waltz and Gabrielle Lau and Marybeth Fair and Robert Berry and Wei Li and Will Bishop and Alice Li and Folawiyo Campbell-Ajala and Divya Tyamagundlu and Daniel Toyama and Timothy Lillicrap and Oriana Riva}, archivePrefix={arXiv}, eprint={2405.14573}, year={2024}
+      title={AndroidWorld: A Dynamic Benchmarking Environment for Autonomous Agents}, author={Christopher Rawles and Sarah Clinckemaillie and Yifan Chang and Jonathan Waltz and Gabrielle Lau and Marybeth Fair and Alice Li and William Bishop and Wei Li and Folawiyo Campbell-Ajala and Daniel Toyama and Robert Berry and Divya Tyamagundlu and Timothy Lillicrap and Oriana Riva}, year={2024},
+      eprint={2405.14573},
+      archivePrefix={arXiv},
+      primaryClass={cs.AI}
 }
 </pre>